NOTACAL logo

 Practical Tips

-3. Stay Hydrated: Adequate water intake supports healthy weight gain and helps prevent common pregnancy complications like constipation and urinary tract infections.
+3. Stay Hydrated: Adequate water intake supports healthy weight gain and helps prevent common pregnancy complications like constipation, urinary tract infections, and hemorrhoids.
 Aim for at least 8–10 cups of water per day, and more if you are exercising or in hot weather.
+Herbal teas and water-rich fruits and vegetables also contribute to hydration.

 4. Exercise Regularly: Moderate exercise during pregnancy — as approved by your healthcare provider — helps manage weight gain, improves mood, reduces discomfort, and prepares your body for labor.
-Safe activities include walking, swimming, prenatal yoga, and stationary cycling.
-Avoid contact sports and activities with a high risk of falling.
+Safe activities include walking, swimming, prenatal yoga, stationary cycling, and low-impact aerobics.
+The American College of Obstetricians and Gynecologists recommends at least 150 minutes of moderate-intensity aerobic activity per week during pregnancy. [acog-2020-nutrition] Avoid contact sports, activities with a high risk of falling, and exercises that involve lying flat on your back after the first trimester.

-5. Don't Diet During Pregnancy: Restricting calories during pregnancy can deprive your baby of essential nutrients.
-If you are concerned about gaining too much weight, speak with your provider about safe strategies.
+5. Don't Diet During Pregnancy: Restricting calories during pregnancy can deprive your baby of essential nutrients needed for brain development and organ formation.
+If you are concerned about gaining too much weight, speak with your provider about safe strategies rather than attempting weight loss on your own.

-6. Use the Scale Wisely: Weigh yourself consistently (same time, same scale) but don't obsess over daily fluctuations.
+6. Use the Scale Wisely: Weigh yourself consistently (same time of day, same scale, similar clothing) but do not obsess over daily fluctuations.
 Weekly trends are more meaningful than daily numbers.
+A single high reading is usually due to fluid retention or the timing of meals rather than a meaningful change in your weight trajectory.

 7. Postpartum Planning: Understanding your pregnancy weight gain can help you set realistic goals for postpartum weight loss.
 Most healthcare providers recommend losing pregnancy weight gradually over 6–12 months.
-Rapid weight loss after pregnancy is not recommended, especially if you are breastfeeding.
-Focus on a balanced diet and gradual return to physical activity once your healthcare provider gives clearance.
+Rapid weight loss after pregnancy is not recommended, especially if you are breastfeeding, because it can reduce milk supply and deprive you of essential nutrients.
+Focus on a balanced diet and gradual return to physical activity once your healthcare provider gives clearance, typically at the six-week postpartum checkup.

 Frequently Asked Questions